bhavanachitragar/IPL-Data-Analysis-Project-Using-Apache-Spark-on-Databricks/README.md

 - Other high-scoring venues include Sheikh Zayed Stadium and Subrata Roy Sahara Stadium.

 ##### Most Frequent Dismissal Types:
-- Caught" is the most common conventional dismissal, followed by "Bowled" and "Run Out."
+- "Caught" is the most common conventional dismissal, followed by "Bowled" and "Run Out."
 - Dismissal types like "Obstructing the field" and "Retired hurt" are the least frequent.

 ##### Team Performance After Winning Toss: